davidawad/Personal_Site_4.0/README.md

 ## This is my new personal website

-Let's be honest with ourselves, this is a template, but it looks fantastic.
+This is actually just a heavily modified template, but it looks fantastic.

 Cheers!